Our Food Pharmacy – Where Fruits and Vegetables Join Pills as Prescription Options

 That’s where the Community Free Clinic’s Lifestyle Medicine Food Pharmacy comes into play.
 This innovative pilot program, made possible by grant funding from the Office of Rural Health and the CVS Health Foundation, utilizes a partnership between the Clinic, Cooperative Christian Ministries, Cabarrus Health Alliance and local grocery stores and gardens to offer select patients referrals to the Food Pharmacy, housed on the second floor of the Clinic.

-This month, patients of our High Risk Diabetic Clinic began to be identified and referred to participate in this program.
+What began as a pilot has now become part of our lifestyle medicine program.
 Our medical providers arm these patients with education and coaching and enroll them in healthy cooking classes as needed.
-Patients will pick up their food (including enough for their families) on a weekly basis and have the opportunity to meet with Clinic staff during their pick up.
+Patients will pick up their food (including enough for their families) on a biweekly basis and have the opportunity to meet with Clinic staff during their pick up.

 Phone number: (704)-782-0650